Belfast has so many things to see and do, and they don’t all need to cost a fortune as there is something for everyone.

 The free tours around Stormont Parliament Buildings take up to one hour and are available Monday to Friday 9 am to 4 pm.
 These do not require booking however can be booked ahead if you wish.
 The tour includes the magnificent Great Hall, the Assembly Chamber where you can have a rest in an MLA’s seat, the Senate Chamber and the Members Dining Room.
 Take a walk around, marvel the breath-taking architecture and hear all about our history and how the country has evolved over the years.

 If you fancy lunch or afternoon tea in an award-winning restaurant why not book into the Members’ Dining Room.
-Open all year round to the public Monday to Friday, 12-4pm.
+Open all year round to the public Monday to Friday, 12:00pm to 4:00pm.
 The award-winning chefs use only local produce and ingredients giving you a real taste of Northern Ireland.
 Booking available by calling 02890521041.

 Don’t forget to finish off the day with a nice walk around the Stormont Estate, winner of the Green Flag Award for five years in a row since 2014.